Principles of Databases

 3. Final exam (20%)

 To calculate your final grade, convert the percentages listed above and your grades to decimal.
-For example, if you got an 80 on the first programming assignment, a 93 on the second, a 60 on the third, a 50 on the fourth, a 95 on your midterm, and, finally, a 100 on the final exam, then you’d calculate your final grade as follows:
+For example, 15% becomes .15, 20% becomes .20, etc. Imagine you earned an 80 on the first programming assignment, a 93 on the second, a 60 on the third, a 50 on the fourth, a 95 on your midterm, and, a 100 on the final exam.
+You’d calculate your final grade as follows:

 (.80 × .15) + (.93 × .15) + (.60 × .15) + (.50 × .15) + (.95 × .20) + (1 × .20) = 80%